Home Energy help for residents

 Park Homes Warm Home Discount Scheme

-The Park Homes, Warm Homes Discount Scheme is now open for application for winter 2018-19.
-The scheme gives eligible park home residents who are billed for their electricity via their park site owner, a £140 rebate towards their fuel bills.
-To register visit the Park Homes website or call 01733 421 075.
+The Park Homes, Warm Homes Discount Scheme gives eligible park home residents, who are billed for their electricity via their park site owner, a rebate towards their fuel bills.
+The scheme has now closed for this winter (2018-19).
+It is anticipated that it will reopen in the autumn for applications for winter 2019-20.
+To register visit the Park Homes website.

 National advice and guidance